 Driving and epilepsy

-In most cases, people who have had a seizure are required by law to notify the licensing body and stop driving until a medical report is supplied.
-Most people can return safely to driving once their seizures have become controlled, but the length of time a person must wait varies depending on their seizure circumstances.
+Many people can return safely to driving once their seizures are controlled, but the length of time a person must wait varies depending on their seizure circumstances.

 Epilepsy and travel

-Choose your travel insurance carefully, as insurance companies vary in the way they assess cover and in the charges that apply when there is a pre-existing medical condition.
-The Chronic Illness Alliance has useful information about travel insurance for people with chronic disorders.
+- Choose your travel insurance carefully, as insurance companies vary in the way they assess cover and in the charges that apply when you have a pre-existing medical condition.
+It’s a good idea to carefully read their Product Disclosure Statement.
+The has useful information about travel insurance for people with chronic disorders.

 Epilepsy and alcohol

-Many people mistakenly believe that everyone with epilepsy will have seizures triggered by flashing lights, computers or video games.
-In fact, only five to seven per cent of people with epilepsy have this response, which is called photo sensitivity.
-This reaction can also be triggered by natural light sources, such as sunlight flickering between trees.
+Many people mistakenly believe that everyone with epilepsy has seizures triggered by flashing lights, television or video games (photosensitivity).
+In fact, this is quite uncommon – only about 5 per cent of people with epilepsy have this response.

-Wearing wrap-around Polaroid sunglasses can benefit some people who are photosensitive.
-Photo sensitivity should not prevent you carrying out most of the normal daily activities of work and leisure.
+Photosensitive seizures should not prevent you carrying out most normal daily work and leisure activities.

 Epilepsy and stress

-Stress is a normal part of life.
-Extreme stress, however, may trigger seizures in some people.
-It is important to recognise your own signs and symptoms of stress and to use strategies that you find helpful to reduce your stress levels.
+Ongoing stress has been demonstrated to have wide-ranging harmful effects on health.
+It’s important to recognise your own signs and symptoms of stress and to use strategies that you find helpful to manage your stress levels.

 Epilepsy and intimate relationships

-Epilepsy should not stop you from having an intimate relationship and enjoying sexual intercourse.
-In some cases, your medication may affect your desire for sex.
-This is usually treatable, so see your doctor or neurologist.
-If you are worried about these issues, you might find it helpful to discuss your concerns with an epilepsy counsellor.
+Epilepsy should not stop you from having an intimate relationship.
+In some cases, your epilepsy or medication may affect your desire for sex.
+This is usually manageable, so see your doctor or neurologist and get a referral to the right professional.

 Epilepsy medication and contraception

-Some anti-epileptic medications can reduce the effectiveness of the contraceptive pill and increase the risk of an unplanned pregnancy.
-Your doctor, neurologist or gynaecologist can help you decide what is the best form of contraception for you.
+Your GP (doctor), neurologist or gynaecologist can help you decide what is the best form of contraception for you.

 Epilepsy and pregnancy

-If you have an unplanned pregnancy, do not stop your medication as this could provoke seizures.
-Speak to your doctor immediately.
+If you have an , do not stop your medication as this could provoke seizures.
+Contact your neurologist immediately.